OpenStudioLabs/openstudiolabs/index.md

 show_call_box: true
 ---

-# Serif - A Jekyll Business Theme.

-Open Studio Labs - Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+# Open Studio Labs

+We make upstream Enterprise Open Source Software for a Better World.

+We cultivate next-gen engineers today to develop commercial Open Source technologies to create a better inclusive Community.